© Crown copyright 2015

 You must obtain a visa before departure if your passport has less than 6 months’ validity.

 Contact the Taipei Representative Office for more information on visas.

-If you are travelling to Taiwan for business, check the Foreign and Commonwealth Office (FCO) travel advice beforehand.
+If you are travelling to Taiwan for business, check the Foreign and Commonwealth Office (FCO) travel advice first.